giulianopz/lfcs/domains/7-bonus-miscellanea/b.md

 # string comparison
 =
-==      # the pattern is literla if within double brackets and variables/string are within double quotes !=
+==      # the pattern is literal if within double brackets and variables/string are within double quotes !=
 <       # alphabetical order
 >       # must be escaped if within single brackets, e.g. "\>"